 Register: Membrane Protein Paris 2024 on Oct.
 14

-Claire Naylor, Quantifoil: Delivering consistent and efficient imaging for SPA with HexAuFoil® sample supports.
+13:05 Claire Naylor, Quantifoil: Delivering consistent and efficient imaging for single particle analysis (SPA) with HexAuFoil® sample supports.
 Previously at Molecular Dimensions and

-Frank Bernhard, Professor, Goethe University Frankfurt: Cryo-EM structures of cell-free synthesized GPCR/G protein complexes in nanodiscs
+13:40 Frank Bernhard, PI, Goethe University Frankfurt: Cryo-EM structures of cell-free synthesized GPCR/G protein complexes in nanodiscs

 09:10 Bjorn Pedersen, Professor, Dept. of Molecular Biology & Genetics, Aarhus U, Denmark: Transport of auxin herbicides by PIN-formed transporters